 How is a phased return to work arranged?

-The recommendation for a phased return to work will often come from the employee’s GP or an occupational health professional.
-This can be in the form of a ‘fit note’, which is likely to define the period of phased return, and may also detail any adjustments that need to be made to enable the employee to return to work.
+The recommendation to adopt a phased return to work will often come from the employee’s GP or an occupational health professional.
+This can be in the form of a ‘fit note’, which is likely to define the period of phased return.
+It might also detail any adjustments that need to be made to facilitate the employee’s return to work.

-In the absence of a fit note, it’s still sensible to discuss a phased return with any employee who has had a significant period of absence.
-This may be as short as a week, but the principle is that the employee gets support during that period to enable them to make a sustained return to work.
+In the absence of a fit note, it’s still sensible to discuss a phased return with any employee who has had a significant period of time off due to illness.

 The phased return to work must be agreed upon by both employee and employer, to ensure both parties are happy with the arrangement.